aldosimon/SteampipeCollection/readme.md

 # About

-This is a collection of steampipe scripts.
+This is a collection of steampipe scripts from various sources.